Tips You Need to Know Before Visiting Hawaii

 Practice Ocean Safety

 The ocean is a majestic thing.
-But it can also be very dangerous.
+But it can also be hazardous.
 Unfortunately, the ocean surrounding Hawaii can sometimes be unsafe.
-Large waves, rip currents, and harmful wildlife can all put you at risk when you are in the ocean.
+Giant waves, rip currents, and harmful wildlife can put you at risk in the sea.

-If you are planning activities in the water, like swimming, surfing, snorkeling, scuba diving, etc., then you will want to do your research.
-If you plan on swimming or surfing, check the conditions ahead of time, and make sure to do so on designated beaches with lifeguards.
+If you are planning activities in the water, like swimming, surfing, snorkeling, scuba diving, etc., then you will want to research.
+If you plan on swimming or surfing, check the conditions beforehand and do so on designated beaches with lifeguards.

-Try a House or Condo Instead of Hotel
+Try a House or Condo Instead of a Hotel

-Hotels can be extremely pricey all across the Hawaiian islands.
-Booking a rental home or condo can be a good way to save money.
+Hotels can be highly pricey all across the Hawaiian islands.
+Booking a rental home or condo can be an excellent way to save money.

-Not to mention that if you are traveling a group, splitting the cost multiple ways is great for saving money.
-Plus, with certain amenities like a kitchen, washer, dryer, you'll be able to save on cooking and laundry.
+Also, splitting the cost multiple ways is great for saving money if you are traveling in a group.
+Plus, specific amenities like a kitchen, washer, and dryer can save you money on cooking and laundry.

 To Rent or Not to Rent?

-Renting a car can help you save money by avoiding hiring transportation every time you want to go out.
-Plus you can move around freely and avoid having to travel in large tour groups.
+Renting a car can help you save money by avoiding hiring transportation whenever you want to go out.
+Plus, you can move around freely and avoid traveling in large tour groups.

-However, it may not be completely necessary if you are staying in a walkable city like Waikiki or Honolulu.
-Rent a car only if it fits your travel style and if you're visiting a larger city.
+However, it may not be essential if you are staying in a walkable city like Waikiki or Honolulu.
+Rent a car only if it fits your travel style and if you're visiting a larger city or want to visit any other parts of the islands.

 Save Money on Food

 Getting food transported to Hawaii is expensive.
 Those costs are then transferred to you as the consumer.
-As such, it's important to save money when you can when it comes to grocery shopping in Hawaii.
+As such, saving money for grocery shopping in Hawaii is essential.
 If you want to save money on food, consider these tips:

 • Don't eat out every night